Azure/azure-iot-library/configuration/README.md

 This library provides the main `Configuration` module, which exports the `config` singleton to create a dictionary-like interface of configuration values.
 Once initialized, `config` provides the `getString` and generic `get<T>` methods, described further below.

 ## Providers
-Configuration keys are mapped to values from one of four _providers_, in order of preference:
+Configuration keys are mapped to values from one of four optional _providers_, in order of preference:

 1. `file`: JSON file at `./user-config.json`
 2. `env`: environment variables